Sandra (given name)

 Sandra is a female name, which is often used as a short form for Alexandra or Cassandra.
 Alexandra is a feminine form of the male name Alexander, which is a romanization of the Greek name Ἀλέξανδρος, Alexandros.
 It is generally interpreted to mean "protector of man" or "defender of man".

 The name Cassandra is also from the Greek (Κασσάνδρα: "she who entangles men").
 Cassandra is known in Greek mythology, as the daughter of King Priam and Queen Hecuba of Troy.
 She was loved by Apollo and given the gift of prophecy but when she did not fall in love with him, he placed a curse on her so that no one would believe her predictions.

+The name has the Italian variations Sandrella and Sandrina.
+In French, forms such as Sandrine and Sandrelle.
+In Brazilian Portuguese, there are forms such as Sandrelly, Sandriela, Sandriele, Sandriely, and others (a calque of the Italian Sandrella).